To explore the board’s role in creating a vision for excellence for all students and in building public support to achieve the vision.

 Advocating the Board’s Vision

-In this session, participants engage in discussion to learn what vision is, how it is created and the critical components it must include.
-Board members discover how to build public support from all stakeholders for their school district vision, mission and goals.
-During this session, participants will see the connection between standards of excellence in all areas of the school operation and the vision that they set as a school board.
+In this course, participants engage in discussion to learn what vision is, how it is created and the critical components it must include.
+Board members discover how to build public support from all stakeholders for their school district vision, mission, and goals.
+During this course, participants will see the connection between standards of excellence in all areas of the school operation and the vision that they set as a school board.
 They will also learn how to use data to assess needs, set goals and determine priorities for the school system.
-Participants will have the opportunity to earn a micro-credential in the area of strategic planning.
-The purpose of this exercise is to expose board members to competency-based personalized professional learning through micro-credentials and to help them become more familiar with an innovation that many of their teachers are engaging in through the Tennessee Micro-credential Pilot.

 Major topics covered during the session include: